Kyr/CV/README.md

 Vanilla js and frameworks, such `sails.js` for server and `angular` (version 1.*), backbone, knockout or other for client.
 Have experience with using thirds party API or library for resolving specific issues.
 I'm follower of TDD and prefer to use `mocha`, `chai` and `sinon` to be sure that I write code complies to wrote unit-test and my commits into VCS will not break builds in CI.
-And of cause I have some experience with all around:
+And of course I have some experience with all around:
  - automated build tools: webpack, gulp, grunt;
  - layout with html or different template engines;
  - styling with scss, less and native css;